mikepierce/CollegeAlgebra/README.md

   - **Fork/Clone it as a Template** –
-If you're teaching a sufficiently similar class soon, especially if you're also following the same textbook, forking or cloning this outline as an initial template, styling it with your own CSS, and editing it to fit your pacing and standards may save time.
+If you're teaching a sufficiently similar class soon, especially if you're also following the same textbook, forking or cloning this repo as an initial template, styling it with your own CSS, and editing it to fit your pacing and standards may save time.